 The surgery, lasting for more than 17 hours, included a 3D-skull transplant, scalp reconstruction, and fluid drainage.

+The 3D-printed skull was made up of three pieces of titanium mesh, designed to match the measurements of Hanhan’s own skull.
 Last year, a similar surgery was conducted on a 22-year-old Dutch woman who had the top section of her skull removed and replaced with a 3D printed implant.
 The operation was performed by a team of neurosurgeons at the University Medical Centre Utrecht.

 Also in 2014, a Chinese farmer whose head was partially crushed in an accident